 Keeper SSO Connect is designed to operate in a multi-instance HA environment.
-Once the first instance is configured (per instructions above) and the service is enabled to start upon boot, the instance can be cloned and additional instances can be launched underneath a load balancer.
+Once the first instance is configured (per instructions above) and the service is enabled to start upon boot, the instance can be cloned and additional instances can be launched behind a load balancer.

 To set up additional instances or to replace an instance, please follow these steps:

-Install Keeper SSO Connect on the new instance per instructions above and start the service
+Install Keeper SSO Connect on the new instance per instructions above and start the service.

 Initialize the instance by one of the following methods: